augustin-barillec/google-pandas-load/docs/source/index.rst

         data_name='a0',
         delete_in_gs=False)

-Launch several load jobs at the same time with massive parallelization of the query_to_bq and bq_to_gs steps thanks to BigQuery.
+Launch simultaneously several load jobs with massive parallelization of the query_to_bq and bq_to_gs steps.
+This is made possible by BigQuery.

 .. code-block:: python